easolhq/easolhq.github.io/docs/reference/objects/product/modifier.md

 {: .label .fs-1 }

 Returns `true` if the modifier is sold out.
-- When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}), it will return `true` if the modifier is sold out on the given date.
+- When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}), it will return `true` if the modifier is sold out on the given slot.
-- When accessed independently or through a product, it will return `true` if the modifier is sold out across all upcoming dates.
+- When accessed independently or through a product, it will return `true` if the modifier is sold out across all upcoming slots.

 ## `modifier.start_at`
 {: .d-inline-block }